madhujoshi/trusspass/README.md

 challenging; we'd like a submission within a week and if you need more time please let us know.

-If you have any questions, please contact bizops@truss.works; we're happy to help if you're not sure what we're asking for or if you have questions.
+If you have any questions, please contact hiring@truss.works; we're happy to help if you're not sure what we're asking for or if you have questions.

 ## How to submit your response

-Please send bizops@truss.works a link to a public git repository (Github is fine) that contains your code and a README.md that tells us how to build and run it.
+Please send hiring@truss.works a link to a public git repository (Github is fine) that contains your code and a README.md that tells us how to build and run it.
 Your code will be run on either macOS 10.13 or Ubuntu 16.04 LTS, your choice.